Earth Notes: Low-Carbon Efficient Dishwashing

 For extra greeny points (and possibly extra savings depending on your tariff):

-- Run the main wash on a delay/timer at 2am or as near as you can get.
+- Run the main wash on a delay/timer in the small hours (2am or 3am typically) or as near as you can get, when it's likely minimum grid demand and carbon intensity.
 Just before you go to bed is good.
 (Or, if you have solar PV, when it's sunny to directly cover most or all of the load.
 Your PV will typically need to be putting out 2kW or so to cover water heating.)
-Avoid right after the evening meal!
+Avoid right after the evening meal when it's likely peak grid demand and carbon intensity!

-- Turn off the dishwasher at the wall when done.
-Avoid any 'vampire' losses from the dishwasher or timer.
+- Turn off the dishwasher at the wall when done if you can.
+Minimise 'vampire' losses from the dishwasher and timer.

 Also, I like to alternate large and small plates in the dishwasher, to avoid big ones pressing together and getting insufficient water flow to get them fully clean.